objectionary/news.eolang.org/_posts/2022/12/2022-12-02-java-atoms.md

 which you can later use inside the code encapsulated by the instance of the `AtComposite` class.

-The attibute you add with `this.add("φ")` is the "body" of the atom.
+The attribute you add with `this.add("φ")` is the "body" of the atom.
 It will be evaluated when the atom will be dataized.

 Then, using the class `Param` you can get the value of any incoming attribute